 Does No-Haggle Really Mean No-Haggle?What if you’re a shrewd negotiator and are confident that you can get the dealer to lower the retail price of the vehicle?
 Sadly, you’ll be out of luck.
 If a dealer bills itself as a no-haggle dealer , they usually keep that promise.
 If they were to haggle, they would be guilty of false advertising, which is a punishable offense.

 While a no-haggle policy means that the upfront cost of the car is final, there may be room for negotiation elsewhere.
 You may be able to negotiate your trade-in allowance and financing rate.
-Conversely, some dealers may try to offset their low no-haggle prices by encouraing you to buy expensive extended warranties and accessories.
+(Learn more about how the car trade-in process works with our guide.)
+Conversely, some dealers may try to offset their low no-haggle prices by encouraging you to buy expensive extended car warranties and accessories.

 Why Do Dealers Have a No-Haggle Policy?Dealers adopt no-haggle policies because they believe it improves the customer’s car buying experience .
 Understanding the upfront price of a car makes it easier to comparison shop, and it also lets shoppers skip the hassle of the negotiating process.
 Dealers also are able to offer more competitive, “bottom-line” pricing to get customers in the door.

 To Haggle or Not to Haggle: Which is Best?When shopping for a car, shoppers should have the goal of finding the best car at the best price .
 And that can be found at a traditional dealership or at a no-haggle dealership .